Filtering by: PUBLIC EVENT

 Tips and donations are encouraged, but not required.

 VOLUNTEERS NEEDED!
-We are looking for more people to volunteer to help repair goods, help with administration, or help direct people where to go.
-I will send an initial email to volunteers later this week.
+We are looking for more people to volunteer to help repair goods, assist with administration, or direct people to where they need to go.

 View Event →